dylanmei/statsd-cloudwatch-backend/README.md

     $ cd /path/to/statsd
     $ npm install statsd-cloudwatch-backend

 ## Configuration

-Add `statsd-cloudwatch-backend` to the list of StatsD backends in the StatsD configuration file:
+Add `statsd-cloudwatch-backend` to the list of backends in the StatsD configuration file:

     {
         backends: ["statsd-cloudwatch-backend"]
     }

-Add the following basic configuration information to your StatsD config file.
+Add the following basic configuration information to the StatsD configuration file.

     {
         cloudwatch: {